mierkismantas/CovidData/CovidReact/README.md

-# Author: Mantas Mierkis 2021-02-10
+# Author: Mantas Mierkis 2021-02
-# Project: Covid19 tests
+# Project: Covid-19
 ## Summary:

 Frontend application that lists Covid 19 Tests information

-#How to start
+## How to start

 	Navigate with CMD to root project folder (where this readme is located)

 	In CMD use docker command or npm commands:

 ### docker-compose up -d --build